muratcan-yuksel/articles/sanity/sanity-ecommerce.md

 ## package.json dependencies

-Here are the dependencies the tuto uses, you can copy paste them in your package.json and run ` pm i --legacy-peer-deps` if you want to use the old packages, or more conveniently, you can search for the names of the packages in the npm registry and install them one by one.
+Here are the dependencies the tuto uses, you can copy paste them in your package.json and run ` npm i --legacy-peer-deps` if you want to use the old packages, or more conveniently, you can search for the names of the packages in the npm registry and install them one by one.

 ```json
 {